Excel TRANSPOSE Function (Table of Contents)

 Copy and Paste Feature

 It’s the simpler way of transposing the data.
-Let’s assume below data and we want to convert this data from columns into rows.
+Let’s assume the below data, and we want to convert this data from columns into rows.

 Select anywhere in the data and press CTRL+A for selecting whole data and press CTRL+C for copying that data.
 Then click on the cell where we want to see the result.
-Press Right click and you will see PASTE OPTIONS segment.
-Under this option click on 4th option “ Transpose” as per below screenshot:
+Press Right-click, and you will see the PASTE OPTIONS segment.
+Under this option, click on the 4th option, “ Transpose”, as per the below screenshot:

 It will convert the data from columns into rows.
 Please check the below result like this:

-When we have a simple set of data, then this method is easy to transpose but when we are working on a complex set of data like Tables or Function, then this method is not preferred to use.
+When we have a simple set of data, this method is easy to transpose, but when working on a complex set of data like Tables or Function, this method is not preferred to use.
 Also, this feature has a drawback.
 If we make any changes in the source data, then it will not affect our result set.
-Means we need to make the changes accordingly in our result set too.
+This means we need to make the changes accordingly in our result set too.
 The resulting data is not linked with the source data here.

-For overcome to this problem, TRANSPOSE function come in place.
+Overcome to this problem, and the TRANSPOSE function comes into place.